pauloevpr/famcash/README.md

 - The buttons that make API calls are missing:
     - loading indicators
     - error handling
+- TBD: should we delete the idb database on logout?
+- Syncing data during startup should display a loading indicator (if it takes longer than 100ms in which case it should be visible for at least 300ms)
+- TDB: should we validate all the data types (transactions, accounts, etc)?
+- TDB: should we only accept alpha chars for IDs?

 ## Features
 - [ ] Auth